MariaEduardaTDev/Projects-Web/README.md

-README
-🚀 Front-End Project Portfolio
+# 🚀 Front-End Project Portfolio

 Hello, and a warm welcome! 👋
 My name is Maria Eduarda, and I am a passionate enthusiast of the world of technology.
 I am beginning my journey as a front-end developer, dedicatedly exploring the possibilities of HTML, CSS, and JavaScript.